cran-task-views/ActuarialScience/ActuarialScience.md

 - `r pkg("MortCast")` provides estimation and projection methods for Kannisto and Lee-Carter mortality models, as well as methods blending.
 - `r pkg("MortalityLaws")` provides 27 parametric mortality distributions and construct full or abridged life tables given various input indices.
 - `r pkg("MortalityGaps")` provides methods for forecasting male/female life expectancy based on analysis of the gap between male/female life expectancy in a country compared with the record level of female life expectancy in the world.
-- `r pkg("GPRMortality")` estimate Bayesian statistical models for estimating child and adult mortality rates which its data likelihood is mortality rates from different data sources such as: Death Registration System, Censuses or surveys.
+- `r pkg("GPRMortality")` estimate Bayesian statistical models for estimating child and adult mortality rates which its data likelihood is mortality rates from different data sources such as: death registration system, Censuses or surveys.
-- `r pkg("IBMPopSim")` allows the efficient simulation of a wide class Individual Based Models where individuals are marked by their date of birth and a set of (discrete or continuous) characteristics.
+- `r pkg("IBMPopSim")` allows the efficient simulation of a wide class of individual based models where individuals are marked by their date of birth and a set of (discrete or continuous) characteristics.

-See also the `r view("Epidemiology")` for epidemiology topics and the `r view("Bayesian")` for Bayesian inference.
+See also the view `r view("Epidemiology")` for epidemiology topics and the view `r view("Bayesian")` for Bayesian inference.

 #### Survival analysis and portfolio experience

-For a general overview of survival analysis, see the `r view("Survival")`.
+For a general overview of survival analysis, see the view `r view("Survival")`.

 - `r pkg("ELT")` provides functions to build experience life tables for three methods: the standardized mortality ratio, a semi-parametric relational model, a GLM Poisson with interactions between age and calendar years.
 - `r github("mpascariu/lemur")` allows the user to selected mortality changes over the entire lifespan or at specific ages, as well as for overall mortality or for specific causes of death.